BPresseisen/inventoryOrderJawn_Bamazon/README.md

 If the user  make a purchase that depletes inventory of a product, it will remove it from the menu.

-Otherwise, it will merely update the order remaining.
+Otherwise, it will merely update the remaining stock quantity following the order.

-The data validation also handles if the user is selecting a product ID that is out of range of the menu offerings.
+The data validation also checks to see if the user selects a product ID that unavailable/not found in the menu offerings.

 #### (2) bamazonManager.js #####